DeepLabCut/DeepLabCut/README.md

 # DeepLabCut

-A toolbox for markerless tracking of body parts of animals in lab settings performing various tasks, like [trail tracking](https://vnmurthylab.org/),  [reaching in mice](http://www.mousemotorlab.org/) and various drosophila behaviors (see [Mathis et al.](https://arxiv.org/abs/1804.03142v1) for details).
-There is, however, nothing specific that makes the toolbox only applicable to these tasks or species (the toolbox has also already been successfully applied to rats and zebrafish).
+A toolbox for markerless tracking of body parts of animals in lab settings performing various tasks, like [trail tracking](https://vnmurthylab.org/),  [reaching in mice](http://www.mousemotorlab.org/) and various Drosophila behaviors (see [Mathis et al.](https://arxiv.org/abs/1804.03142v1) for details).
+There is, however, nothing specific that makes the toolbox only applicable to these tasks or species (the toolbox has also already been successfully applied to rats, various fish species and [race horses](https://twitter.com/TrackingActions/status/998339007745527808)).

 <p align="center">
 <img src="/Documentation/githubfig-01-01.png" width="90%">